Ontario Housing Market as of December 2024

 Inventory Levels

 One of the critical factors influencing the Ontario housing market is the level of available inventory.
-As of September 2024, inventory levels have increased significantly, providing more options for buyers as inventory reaches a multi-year high for the month of September.
+As of December 2024, inventory levels have increased significantly, providing more options for buyers, reaching the highest level for the month of December in over a decade.
+The 4.9 months of inventory in December 2024 is well above the 10-year average for December, which is 2.9 months of inventory.
 The increase in inventory can be attributed to a combination of new housing developments and existing real estate investors who have been waiting on the sidelines, now looking to unload their properties on the market.
+While sales activity is also up year-over-year, it still remains 18% below the 10-year average for the month of December.

 Interest Rates

 Interest rates continue to play a significant role in the Ontario housing market.
 The Bank of Canada maintained a steady policy interest rate between mid-2023 and June 2024 after significantly hiking rates, which weighed on the market.
-However, interest rate cuts in June, July, September, and October 2024, as well as possibility of future rate cuts this year, may help to improve market conditions in Ontario’s housing market in the coming months.
+However, interest rate cuts in June, July, September, and October 2024, as well as another jumbo 0.50% cut in December 2024 and possible future rate cuts in the coming months, may help to improve market conditions in Ontario’s housing market in the coming months.